sneakers-the-rat/surveillance-graphs/_sections/x_footnotes.md

 [^triplets]: Equivalently, one could emphasize that they are graphs composed of **triplet** links (or just **triplets**) that describe some subject, predicate, and object.

-[^dois]: For another example re: the political nature of the DOI system in the face of the arbitrary linking of the internet, see section 3.1.2 "[Integration, not Invention](https://jon-e.net/infrastructure/#seemingly-prosocial-protocols-can-be-used-by-industries-to-preem)" in {% cite saundersDecentralizedInfrastructureNeuro2022 %}
+[^dois]: For another example re: the political nature of the DOI system in the face of the arbitrary linking of the internet, see [section 3.1 below](#“open”-standards-are-yet-another-fraught-domain-of-openness-for) or section 3.1.2 "[Integration, not Invention](https://jon-e.net/infrastructure/#seemingly-prosocial-protocols-can-be-used-by-industries-to-preem)" in {% cite saundersDecentralizedInfrastructureNeuro2022 %}

 [^wikibus]: For example, see the [Tour Bus](http://meatballwiki.org/wiki/TourBusMap) system in early wikis, where each wiki would agree to link to the next wiki in the "bus line," so someone that landed at the Meatball Wiki [Bus Stop](http://meatballwiki.org/wiki/TourBusStop) and was interested in seeing "eclectic" wikis would continue on through (now defunct) WikiTravel and [ToothyWiki](http://toothycat.net/wiki/wiki.pl?TourBusStop).